Giulio-jpg/ProShoot-to-Survive/README.md

 It was a challenging and fun experience wich I worked on with 4 other students from my programming course.

-I worked mainly on the UI (both design and functionalities), bullets logic, power ups, score system and audio.
-I also did the level design of the map.
+I worked mainly on the UI (both design and functionalities), bullets logic, player logic, power ups, score system and audio.
+I also made the level design of the map.

 ## Bullets